kostyanoob/Epidemic-Simulator/README.md

 ```

 ## Quick Start
-The following script executes 5 simulation runs of a "two_clusters" dataset, a hundred people community where people are clustered into two group clusters with 2 people associated with both of these clusters (check out a sketch of this graph in the ```Dataset/two_clsters``` directory).
+The following script executes 5 simulation runs of a "two_clusters" dataset, a hundred people community where people are clustered into two group clusters with 2 people associated with both of these clusters (check out a [sketch of this graph](https://github.com/kostyanoob/Epidemic-Simulator/blob/main/Dataset/two_clusters/Organization_structure.png)).
 Each run simulates 100 days during which the disease attempts to spread in the
 organization and each run focuses on one of 5 testing and isolation techniques
 (no-policy, Symptom-based, Random-testing, Risk-factor-greedy, Optimization-based).